-(c) Transtide Coquitlam Lanes Limited Partnership ("Coquitlam LP") was formed on November 14, 2014 for the purpose of holding certain real estate assets.
-The Corporation is the sole limited partner of Coquitlam LP and holds a 99.99% equity interest.
+(d) Transtide Kingsview Limited Partnership ("Kingsview LP") was formed on January 5, 2016 for the purpose of holding certain real estate assets.
+The Corporation is the sole limited partner of Kingsview LP and holds a 99.999% equity interest.
 The sole director of the GP is the son of one of the Directors and voting shareholders of the Corporation.
-The GP holds a 0.01% equity interest in Coquitlam LP.
+The GP holds a 0.001% equity interest in Kingsview LP.

-During 2015, the Corporation purchased 9,476,100 limited partnership units from Coquitlam LP for \$9,476,100 in cash.
-Coquitlam LP used those funds to purchase certain real estate assets from an arm's-length receiver for the estimated fair market value of the assets of \$9,476,100.
-The real estate assets were security for a mortgage loan receivable of the Corporation that was in default and under foreclosure.
-The receiver used the proceeds from sale to settle the mortgage loan receivable of the Corporation, and the Corporation realized a loss on settlement of \$561,297, which was drawn from the Corporation's provision for loan losses.
+In 2016, the Corporation purchased 12,725,100 limited partnership units from Kingsview LP for \$12,725,100 in cash.
+Kingsview LP used those funds to purchase certain real estate assets from an arm's-length borrower for the estimated fair market value of the assets of \$12,725,100.
+The real estate assets were security for a non-performing mortgage loan receivable of the Corporation that was in previously in default and in foreclosure.
+The proceeds from sale were used to settle the mortgage loan receivable of the Corporation.